flynn-98/electrolyte-mixing-station/README.md

 ## Device Data and Configuration

 Information on each device can be found [here](data/devices/mixing_stations.json).
 To add a new device, simply copy and paste the last device entry, increment the ID and rename the COM port addresses.
-The easiest was to determine these addresses, is to connect the device and go to [PlatformIO's](https://docs.platformio.org/en/latest/integration/ide/vscode.html) *Devices* tab.
+The easiest way to determine these addresses, is to connect the device(s) and go to [PlatformIO's](https://docs.platformio.org/en/latest/integration/ide/vscode.html) *Devices* tab.

 ## Run Experiments from Command Line